top of page

 FarmFED has the model: local farmers growing quality produce, processing it right here in Central Illinois, and getting it into schools, hospitals, back to farmers, and onto grocery store shelves.
 We secured funding, equipment, and farmer partnerships.
 Now we need the person who will turn this promising pilot into a thriving enterprise.

 This is entrepreneurship within a cooperative structure.
-You'll have the autonomy to make decisions, the mandate to innovate, and the support of a committed Board of Directors, experienced consultants, and a network of university researchers and agricultural extension agents.
+You'll have the autonomy to make decisions, the mandate to innovate, and the support of a committed board, experienced consultants, and a network of university researchers and agricultural extension agents.
 You'll also have the satisfaction of knowing that your work directly supports farmers staying on their land, school lunches that taste good and nourish mind and body, and communities building wealth through buying local, nutritious food.

 RESPONSIBILITIES